BC PNP Entrepreneur Immigration

 |Thompson / Okanagan||4|

 The BC PNP will assign scores to the Business Concept and calculate the candidate's final score.

-If the candidate qualifies for the selection pool, he or she will receive an email confirmation from the BC PNP.
-Candidates are able to view their final registration score, including scores for each section.
+If the candidate qualifies for the selection pool, he or she will receive an email confirmation from the BC PNP and be able to view their final registration score, including scores for each section.

 - Registrations that meet the minimum points total in every section will be entered into the selection pool.

-- Registrations that qualify for the selection pool are valid for up to six months.
+- Registrations that qualify for the selection pool are valid for 180 days (approximately six months).

 - If a candidate is not invited to apply to the BC PNP within six months of qualifying, the registration will expire.
 At that time, he or she may submit a new registration to the BC PNP.